lg-gonzalez-juarez/PlanningTestB2/pages/md/unit04.md

 we| It's **our** car| It's **ours** they| It's **their** car| It's **theirs**

-* Use possessive pronouns to talk about possession
+{% include tip.html content="Use possessive pronouns to talk about possession" %}

 - A Whose book is it?
 Is it **yours**?
 - B Yes, it's **mine**

-* Use possessive pronouns in place of a possessive adjective + noun
+{% include tip.html content="Use possessive pronouns in place of a possessive adjective + noun" %}

 - It's **my** car, OR It's **mine**

-BE CAREFUL
-Don't use the with possessive pronouns
+{% include warning.html content="BE CAREFUL: Don't use the with possessive pronouns " %}

-- This is yours.
-NOT This is the yours
+- This is yours. <span class="label label-danger"> NOT This is the yours</span>